 All these skills are handy as I begin writing and promoting books!

-My first book is entitled, “5-7-5 Elaborated: Haiku with Photos, Volume 1.”
+So, I started my first book, “5-7-5 Elaborated: Haiku with Photos.”
 Click here to read more about it.

 However, when I was just about finished with my book, we realized we, quickly, needed a book on the Proper Livestock Marketing developed by my father (and what my husband and I also teach).
 So, from March 1 until July 17 (when the first box of books arrived to ship to buyers), Mom, Richard, and I worked furiously formatting Dad’s words into a 340 page, spiral bound book including excel files and worksheets!
 You can read more about it here.